How Much Does It Cost to Translate a Website in 2023?

 Unique Translation Words: These are sentences that are not repeated through the website.
 The translator will translate them once, and will not use the translation again throughout the project.
 This is clear in the legal pages of any website.

 Repeated Translation Words: These are the sentences that are repeated inside the website pages and content.
 The translator will translate them once and use the same translation again, as long as it has the same format.
-Product description is a clear example as it is translated once and used with all the product variables.
+The product description is a clear example as it is translated once and used with all the product variables.

-Translation software is the best option to calculate the unique and repeated words and sentences of our website.
+Translation software is the best option to calculate the unique and repeated words and sentences on our website.
 Another option is just to head to https://websitewordcalculator.com/ or https://wordcount.weglot.com/ to obtain an estimate of your website’s total word count.
 Bear in mind this will not calculate the unique and repeated words.

 The Content-Type is an Important Factor for a Website Translation Cost

 There are different types of web content.
 For example, some websites are written for engineers, while others are written for the average user or customer.
-The language level used and the type of terminology is different.
+The language level used and the type of terminology are different.
 So, the time taken to translate each one of them will be different, hence the cost will not be the same.

-Content Terminology: Some industries, such as Forex and finance, use a certain terminology that is used only within this industry.
+Content Terminology: Some industries, such as Forex and finance, use certain terminology that is used only within this industry.
 These terms need a translator who used them a lot to understand how unique they are so they can use the correct translations for them.

 Content Style: It is not only about adding words together.
 It is about whether these words make sense when they are together or not.
 Style writing for a 10-year old child is different from writing for an engineer who is a faculty graduate.

 So, you need to hire a translator who understands both the terminology and the style needed for your website content.
 Check their previous work and which companies they worked with before.
 This may give you an idea about their ability to translate your website content.